One of the best things to do in Rajasthan is to go for a Camel Safari in Jaisalmer.

-- Safaris are available from 1 to 6 days with overnight stays in the campsites.
+- Camel safari in Jaisalmer is available for a duration of 1 to 6 days with overnight stays in the campsites.

 - The price range is between 1000-2000 Rupees per day per person.

-- Bookings can be made from your local hotel, tour manager from your selected provider, or online.
-Your taxi driver can help you too.
+- Bookings can be made from your local hotel in the city, tour manager from your selected provider, or online.
+Your taxi driver too can help you.

 - Camels will transport passengers, baggage, and supplies, so do treat them ethically and pack light.

-Essential Packing List for Camel Ride in Jaisalmer:
+Essential Packing List for Camel Safari in Jaisalmer:

-If you are on a day tour or plans to stay back in a campsite, you would need the following items to take with you:
+If you are on a day tour or plans to stay the night in a desert camp, you would need the following items to take with you: